January 1992 (1st revision)

 D. Hearing Conservation

-OSHA standard 1910.95 mandates protection against the effects of noise exposure when sound levels in are excess of those shown in table G-16 of the standard.
-In essence, this means that personnel exposed to noise levels above 90 dba for the duration of an 8 hour work day or to impulse or impact peak levels exceeding 140 dba shall be provided with hearing protection devices.
+OSHA standard 1910.95 mandates protection against the effects of noise exposure when sound levels in excess of those shown in table G-16 of the standard.
+In essence, this means that personnel exposed or to impulse or impact peak levels exceeding 140 dba shall be provided with hearing protection devices.
 Either circumaural hearing protectors (earmuffs) or aural insert hearing protectors (ear plugs) may be used.
 Plain cotton is not an acceptable hearing protection device.
 The Office of Safety and Environmental Programs has the capability to conduct noise level monitoring and will assist in the selection of appropriate hearing protective devices.

 E. Hand Protection